top of page

 Warlocks%2525252520chrest%25252525203_edited_edited_edited_edited_edited.png

 As long as there has been a mankind, there has been myths and legends amongst the seafarers.
-Some of them are rumors, some have been witnessed by sailors themselves.
-Those are tales of the men, and the ships, and the sea, and their bond that reach over the common sense.
-And all it can be just that, a myth, a story until it isn't anymore.
-Until it becomes to be true.
+Some are rumors.
+But some have been witnessed by sailors themselves.
+Those are tales of men; of ships, and the sea, and their bond that reach over the common sense.
+And all it can be just that - myths.
+Stories.
+Until they aren't anymore.
+Until they become to be true.

-A long ago, in the age of the sailing ships, they said that a knife was a most important tool to a sailor.
-It was used in daily practice, quarrels and it could save your life at the last moment.
+A long ago, in the age of the sail ships, it was said that a knife was the most important tool to a sailor.
+It was used in daily practice, in quarrels, and it could save your life at the last moment.

-They also say that the oath of the Blood of the Knife is never to be taken lightly, that it made men brothers and it separated them and that it made crews to a ship's that can serve under only one captain and no other.
+They also say that "the oath of the Blood of the Knife" is never to be taken lightly, that it made men to be brothers beyond reason and that it made crews to a ship's that can serve under only one captain and no other.

 But who can really believe such things?